What is the Keto Cambodian food scene?

-So why am I failing at Cambodian keto?
+So why am I failing at keto Cambodian Food?

 In fairness this mostly boils down squarely on me.
 I’ve decided to cook at home rather than eat outside.
 There’s one baller supermarket in Siem Reap called Angkor Market, or as we affectionally call it Kwangbok.
 Compared to China they sell everything a man might desire, so we’ve gone a little crazy on western fun foods.
 I guess I’ve been lazy.

 If you’re cooking at home keto should be a walk in the park.
 Meat at supermarkets is incredibly cheap and includes good locally produced beef and chicken.
 A KG of Cambodian beef is around 4 bucks.
 Eggs unsurprisingly are also readily available and cheap.
 I’ve been seriously getting into pickling my own eggs.

 Overall I like Cambodian food, or Khmer cuisine as it should more correctly be called.
 There’s influences from India, Thailand, China and more specifically Vietnam.
 One of my favourite dishes is lok lac, which consists of marinaded cubes of beef with an egg.
 You can find it everywhere.
 There’s also stuff like frogs, ants and even tarantulas that whilst sounding a bit weird beard are certainly keto friendly.